Owl's eye appearance: Radiology cases

 Owl's eye appearance is also found within radiology images from X-rays and CT scans.
-They appear as an indication of a clue to be used for analysing the problem.
+They appear as an indication of a clue to be used for analyzing the problem.
 These scans so far do not indicate that the owl's eye appearance found within radiology has any relevance towards the cytomegalovirus infection within patients.
 An example of the appearance of an owl's eye appearing within an image is of a skeleton within the bone structure, especially in the spinal cord.

 In 2009, a journal wrote on the presence of an owl's eye appearance that was found within the skeletal structure from the magnetic resonance imaging (MRI) scan in regards to compression of the spinal cord.
-The owl's eye sign was able to indicate that the spinal issues may be similar to other spinal cord cases and can be used as a tool to identify future cases.
+The owl's eye sign indicated that the spinal issues may be similar to other spinal cord cases and can be used to identify future cases.

 In 2012, a case study journal article was written on a 10-year-old boy and discovered the owl's eye appeared inside the brain from an MRI scan.
 In the findings, it was found that the owl eye's sign was seen when doing neuroradiology images.
 The owl's eye sign was also detected from the spinal cord in spine MRI scans conducted post-treatment for the boy.

-In 2015, a case study on owl's eye sign was found in a neuroimaging via MRI which was rare due to the diagnosis of the patient.
+In 2015, a case study on owl's eye sign was found in a neuroimaging via MRI, which was rare due to the patient's diagnosis.
 The patient was found with Flailing Arm Syndrome.

-In June 2016, a journal article was written on the presence of a central pontine myelinolysis.
+In June 2016, a journal article was written on a central pontine myelinolysis presence.
 And from doing radiology scans within the brain, they were able to find observations of owl's eye signs that also resembled similar to monkey signs.
 The owl's eye appearance was also used as a sign in the MRI scans conducted in the scanning of the brain to show its relevance to the patient's diagnosed profile.

-In September 2016, a journal article was written on the investigation of MRI scans in relevance to spinal cord conditions.
-These tests found owl's eye appearance as they were of relevance to spinal cords in past cases.
-The journal concluded that the owl's eyes were not a main characteristic towards tissue death.
+In September 2016, a journal article examined MRI scans relevant to spinal cord conditions.
+These tests found owls' eye appearance as they were relevant to spinal cords in past cases.
+The journal concluded that the owl's eyes were not a main characteristic of tissue death.

 A textbook has stated that within radiology, the appearance of an owl's eye can be seen from the cells and neurological disorders.
-This textbook is a clinical review textbook, and has provided relevance between owl's eye signs and neurological imaging.
+This textbook is a clinical review textbook and has provided relevance between owl's eye signs and neurological imaging.